How to Perform Packet Loss Tests to Prevent Network Issues

 Step 1.
 Choose a Packet Loss Testing Tool

-The most accurate and simple way to packet loss in your network is by using synthetic monitoring with synthetic network monitoring like Obkio.
+The most accurate and simple way to packet loss in your network (or ISP packet loss) is by using synthetic monitoring with synthetic network monitoring like Obkio.
 Obkio continuously tests packet loss by sending synthetic UDP traffic every 500ms, and recording how many data packets are dropped or damaged in transmission.

 This allows for a more accurate measurement of packet loss over time, as opposed to just running a ping test.